Great French wines are found in the Basque.

 Maison Arretxea Irouléguy 2015

 This 66% Tannat, 17% each Cabernet Franc and Cabernet Sauvignon is just 12% alcohol and not a tannic bomb as one might think.
 On grés soil (sandstone with minerals), it’s tamed just enough, having fresh, mineral driven brightness with rustic yet supple tannins.
-Aromas of wild black fruit- cherry and berry- aren’t the clean and pure kind, but remind me of picking wild berries with a bit of forest mint and field flowers thrown in.
-Kermit Lynch Wine Merchants imports this, and a few Arretxea white wines. ($18 euros/$21).
+Aromas of wild black fruit- cherry and berry- aren’t the clean and pure kind, but remind me of picking wild berries with a bit of forest mint and field flowers.
+Kermit Lynch Wine Merchants imports this, and a few Arretxea white wines.
+(18 euros/$21).

 Borda Xuria Blanc 2014